 Student financial aid is the primary source of income for students.
 Responsible for the aid is Ministry of Education and Culture and it is carried into effect by the Insurance Institution of Finland (Kela).
 From the student’s point of view, student financial aid is the facilitator of studies and from the state’s point of view it is often a means to achieve educational policy goals.
 Follow the information posted on the websites of AYY, Aalto University and Kela to stay up to date.

 Student financial aid consists of three parts: study grants, housing supplements and government guarantees for student loans.
-The aid can be received for 55 months.
 The aid is not normally paid on summer months, but one can apply for aid for summer studies as well.

 In order to receive student financial aid a student must achieve enough credits.
 The student is responsible for his/her own studies.
 If a student fails to meet this progression criteria, student financial aid can be discontinued.

 International students are mainly ineligible for Kela’s financial aid for students.
 For more information on the terms, please go to Kela’s website.

 The study grant is 298 (-2014) or 335,32 (2014-) euros a month, depending when the student has begun one’s studies.
 To receive it a student must fulfil the progression criteria and stay under the earnings limit.

 The housing supplement covers 80 percent of housing costs up to a maximum of 252 euros a month.